 Minimum review length is 250 words.
-I post reviews on this blog and Goodreads, and promote them on Twitter.
+I post reviews on this blog and promote them on Twitter.
 Any portion of my reviews may be reproduced for the promotion of the books reviewed.
 A link back to my review or to this site is appreciated.

 All my reviews are spoilerific – i.e. I will be divulging plot or argument details in order to critique a work.

 The Vladimir’ich Clause: Allows titles that would otherwise not be considered for review to get attention if the book in question features a fictionalized representation of Vladimir Putin (or a Putin stand-in).